magfest-archive/production-config/README.md

+# THIS REPOSITORY IS ARCHIVED

+For current Reggie configuration, see https://github.com/magfest/infrastructure

 # Magfest-specific ubersystem production configuration
 If you're trying to do an install for the first time, please ignore this repo and follow the instructions here: https://github.com/magfest/simple-rams-deploy